 In short, Couchbase Server and Spark solve different problems but they are both good problems to solve.
 Let’s talk about why people use them together.

-Spark and NoSQL Use Case #1: Operationalizing Analytics / Machine Learning
+NoSQL and Spark Use Case #1: Operationalizing Analytics / Machine Learning

 In this broad family of use cases, Spark provides machine learning models, predictions, the results of big analytics jobs, and so forth, and Couchbase makes them interactive and scales them to large numbers of users.
-Some other examples of this besides online shopping recommendations include spam classifiers for real time communication apps, predictive analytics that personalize playlists for users of an online music app as they listen, and fraud detection models for mobile applications that need to make instant decisions to accept or reject a payment and then immediately decide.
+Some other examples of this besides online shopping recommendations include spam classifiers for real time communication apps, predictive analytics that personalize playlists for users of an online music app, and fraud detection models for mobile applications that need to make instant decisions to accept or reject a payment.
 I would also include in this category a broad group of applications that are really “next-gen” data warehousing, where large amounts of data needs to be processed inexpensively and then served in an interactive form to many, many users.
 Finally, internet of things scenarios fit in here as well, with the obvious difference that the data represents the actions of machines instead of people.

 What these use cases all have in common technically is the division into an operational database and an analytic processing cluster, each optimized for its workload.
 This split is like the division between OLTP and OLAP systems, updated for the age of big data.
 We’ve talked about the analytical side Spark, now let’s talk about Couchbase and the operational side.